ska-sa/katgpucbf/doc/fgpu.design.rst

 is intentionally kept smaller for effiecincy reasons and later combined (same process as the FFT) to form the larger transform size.
 This is a multi-step process and requires some extra notation and math tricks.

-Now for some notation to see how this works. let :math:`z` be the array of samples of length :math:`2n`.
+Now for some notation to see how this works.
+Let :math:`z` be the array of samples (:math:`x_{i}`) of length :math:`2N`.
 The extra length is due to the way in which the samples are used in array :math:`z`.
-In this case the original input sequence is a real-valued array but for the purposes of this computational sequence lets pretend it is a complex-valued array (i.e. every even-indexed sample is real-valued and every odd-indexed sample is the imaginary sample).
+In this case the original input sequence is a real-valued array but for the purposes of this computational sequence lets pretend it is a complex-valued array (i.e. every even-indexed sample is real-valued and every odd-indexed sample is considered the imaginary sample).
 The initial array was said to be made up of :math:`x_i` samples but lets break that into the even and odd indexed samples.

 Let :math:`u_i = x_{2i}` and :math:`v_i = x_{2i+1}` be the even and odd input samples, with Fourier
 transforms :math:`U` and :math:`V` respectively.
-By pretending the data is complex, we're computing the Fourier transform of :math:`z = u + jv`, namely :math:`U + jV`.
-Let's call it :math:`Z`.
+By pretending the data is complex, we're computing the Fourier transform of :math:`z = u + jv`, namely :math:`Z = U + jV`.

 It is important to remember that both :math:`u` and :math:`v` are real-valued, so :math:`U` and :math:`V` are Hermitian symmetric.
 By re-arranging things we can reconstruct :math:`U` and